-Optimize the potential of your website as a sales tool by creating a custom Web To Lead form to encourage people to inquire online and turn valuable information into an instant lead.
+Optimize the potential of your website as a sales tool by creating a custom Web To Lead form to encourage people to enquire online and turn valuable information into an instant lead.

-Follow the steps below to generate the HTML:
+Follow the steps below to learn how to implement it.

 To get started go to Settings > General > Customize > Leads > Web to Lead.